SyraAudio/Unison/README.md

 The device should answer with 8 bytes or two 4 byte blocks:

-`80 ff ff 00 00 00 00 00`
+`80 ff ff mm mm mm pp pp`

 The first 3 bytes are protocol specific, with `80 ff ff` stating that a connection will be established.
 The other 5 bytes are used to identify the device.
 To break it down a bit further:

 * `80` - Unison protocol identifier
 * `ff ff` - Connection will be established
-* `00 00 00 (4th to 6th byte)` - Manufacturer ID
+* `mm mm mm (4th to 6th byte)` - Manufacturer ID
-* `00 00 (7th and 8th byte)` - Product ID
+* `pp pp (7th and 8th byte)` - Product ID

 The manufacturer ID `ff ff ff` is reserved for developing.
-A host should allow manufacturer IDs with value `ff ff ff` if it contains a development mode and it is active.
+A host should allow manufacturer IDs with the value `ff ff ff` if it contains a development mode and it is active.

 #### How to ensure valid manufacturer and product IDs